 When it comes to podcatchers on Android, there aren't a whole lot of good, free options.
 The current top dogs - BeyondPod, Doggcatcher, and the like - can cost upwards of five dollars, which is a bit of stretch for anyone who only casually listens to one or two key podcasts (like the AP podcast for example).
 That's really what makes AntennaPod so special - it has a very nice, Holo-theme layout, offers many of the features that users really want in a podcatcher, is completely ad-free, and is open source.
+That's a pretty impressive list right out of the gate.
 Read More

 It's live in the Market now.
 Grab it before the deal is over!

 If you've recently been on the lookout for a mobile application to take care of all your podcasting needs, then your prayers may get answered in a couple of days.
 BeyondPod, a podcast manager for Android, is going on sale for $1.99 over Thanksgiving weekend, which is a serious discount of $5 off the usual asking price of $6.99.
+To be more exact, the deal starts November 25th and runs through November 27th - just visit the Market page for the unlock key during that time and pick up your shiny new podcast manager on isle 2.
 Read More

 It's no secret that we're big fans of the BeyondPod podcast manager here at Android Police.
 It is easily the best, most full featured podcatcher in the market, providing many features that the competition can't touch.
 The BeyondPod team has been working on a Honeycomb version of their famous podcatcher for some time now, and today it shed its beta skin and hit the Market in official form.

 BeyondPod offers full RSS integration, so you can not only listen to/watch all of your favorite podcasts, but check out your RSS feed and read the latest news while you're at it.
 Read More